Franz Wagner NBA Preview vs. the Cavaliers

 Franz Wagner Insights vs. the Cavaliers

-- Wagner is responsible for attempting 18.9% of his team's field goal attempts this season with 16.4 per game.

-- He's connected on 1.7 threes per game, or 15.6% of his team's makes from beyond the arc this season.
+- He's put up 5.0 threes per game, or 17.0% of his team's shots from beyond the arc this season.

-- Wagner's opponents, the Cavaliers, have a middling offensive tempo, ranking 14th in the NBA with 100.8 possessions per game, while his Magic average the seventh-most possessions per game with 103.2.
+- Wagner's opponents, the Cavaliers, have a middling offensive tempo, ranking 13th in the NBA with 100.8 possessions per game, while his Magic average the eighth-most possessions per game with 103.2.

-- Allowing 111.2 points per game, the Cavaliers are the eighth-ranked team in the league defensively.

-- Allowing 44.3 rebounds per game, the Cavaliers are the 17th-ranked squad in the NBA.
+- The Cavaliers are the seventh-best defensive squad in the league, conceding 110.6 points per game.

-- The Cavaliers are the ninth-ranked team in the league, giving up 25 assists per game.
+- The Cavaliers are the 12th-ranked team in the league, giving up 43.6 rebounds per game.

-- The Cavaliers are the 15th-ranked team in the league at allowing threes, giving up 12.5 made 3-pointers per contest.
+- Allowing 24.8 assists per game, the Cavaliers are the eighth-ranked team in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!